-The Indigenous Studies Summer Program at Columbia University is a two-week program to be launched in May 2014.
-Researchers, professionals, practitioners, and advanced students from around the world will gather at CSER to participate in an intensive two-week summer immersion program at Columbia University on indigenous peoples rights and policy.
-The program runs from May 27-June 7, 2014.
+The Indigenous Studies Summer Program is a two-week summer program at Columbia University.
+Researchers, professionals, practitioners, and advanced students from around the world will gather at CSER to participate in this intensive summer immersion program at Columbia University on indigenous peoples' rights and policy.
+The program runs from May 31—June 11, 2016.

 For more information about ISSP please contact email@example.com

 Master's in Indigenous Studies

 Master's in Development Practice: Indigenous Development